Skip to main content

 Learning Objectives

-• Define and classify the three major landforms: mountains, plateaus, and plains
+• Define geomorphology, mountains, plateaus, and plains.

 Frequently Asked Questions